 ShipBob’s technology lets you view the status of each order as it moves from processing to shipping.
 Once an order ships, ShipBob automatically sends a confirmation back to your WooCommerce store, so your customers receive the order tracking information and stay updated throughout the delivery process.

 Want to learn more about how ShipBob can make shipping orders from your WordPress store easier, faster, and more cost-effective?
-Contact us below to get pricing, learn about WordPress ecommerce shipping, and see how we can help you manage your supply chain and help grow your business.
+Contact us below to get pricing, learn about WordPress ecommerce shipping, and see how we can help you optimize your supply chain and grow your business.